Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: Experimental results

 \subsubsection{Weak transverse field results}

 In the TF measurements, we applied an external field of $B_{\rm ext}=7.5$ mT.
-The inset of Fig. \ref{fig:fM_Nb2O5} shows asymmetry spectra at two different temperatures.
+The inset of Fig.~\ref{fig:fM_Nb2O5} shows asymmetry spectra at two different temperatures.
 As can be seen, there is a slight reduction in the asymmetry between these two data sets.
-The resulting magnetic volume fraction, $f_M$, shows a gradual increase, below $T\sim 120$ K, toward lower temperature, reaching a value of about 0.11 at the lowest measured temperature.
-This means that only a marginal part of Nb$_2$O$_5$ shows any signs of static magnetism.
+The resulting magnetic volume fraction, $f_M$, shown in Fig.~\ref{fig:fM_Nb2O5} as a function of temperature, shows a gradual increase, below $T\sim 120$ K, toward lower temperature, reaching a value of about 0.11 at the lowest measured temperature.
+This means that only a marginal part of Nb$_2$O$_5$ shows signs of static magnetism.